adultdate/filament-calendar/README.md

 ## Calendar Resources

-As seen above, the calendar expects `CalendarResource` objects, which are configurable ValueObjects that help you build the required calendar object.
+As seen above, the filament-calendar expects `CalendarResource` objects, which are configurable ValueObjects that help you build the required filament-calendar object.

 For this purpose, we have a `Resourceable` interface which you can add to **any class** that you want to be able to display as a resource in your calendars.